Skip to Content

 Ellie Stewart

-This year's Copy Editor and Sports Editor, Ellie Stewart, is a sophomore and a second-year staffer.
-She is a committed swimmer with an adventurous spirit and wishes to go scuba diving in the Bahamas.
-Ellie loves spending time with friends, all things beach, and reading.
-She hopes to use her abundant sports knowledge to write more articles for the Bolles sports community.
+This year's Design Editor, Ellie Stewart, is a junior and a third-year staffer.
+She is a committed swimmer and in her spare time, enjoys reading classics, spending time with friends, and going to the beach.
+She hopes to use her interest in sports to write more articles for the Bolles sports community.